erf/imageflip/README.md

 A VERY minimal javascript slideshow library.

 # usage
-just call 'imageflip' with an element, an array of image urls, and a time in ms for updates, which returns an object.
+call 'imageflip' given an element, an array of urls, and a time (ms) - which returns an object.

-call start on that object with an optinal callback function each time flip is called with returned current index.
+call 'start' on that object with an optional callback function called (with index) each time an image is flipped.

-call stop to stop flipping and delete timer.
+call 'stop' to stop flipping and delete timer.

 # example
 see 'example/index.html'